daormar/debasher/doc/design_doc_resident.md

   mechanism could be entirely different.
 Noted here so it is not forgotten and can be tackled later, so that `resident` programs have as much expressiveness as possible.
-- **Fan-out and fan-in sized from the command line (the `ith` convention of general programs).** General programs can already write a process whose number of connections comes from an option of the command line, and `data/programs/debasher_dynamic_fanout_fifos.sh` is the reference for the fifo version. `dispatch` documents its output family once, as `-outfith`, and defines `-outf0` to `-outf<w-1>` in a loop over its `-w` option (fan-out).
-  `worker` is an array process of `w` tasks, and task `i` reads `-outf<i>` of `dispatch`. `aggregate` documents `-indith` and defines `-ind0` to `-ind<w-1>` from the tasks of `worker` (fan-in).
-The engine's check of option names recognizes the family (`debasher::_actual_opt_is_ith_instance`), and the API and the frontend model it (`countSourceOptionId`, `_is_fanout_label`, `isFanoutOption`).
-The goal is that a resident node can have as many input or output ports as a command-line option says (`-w`, for example), written the same way.
-The topology stays fixed and is known before the run starts: every process and every connection is defined up front, and the engine schedules them as in any other program.
-Only how many there are comes from the option.
-  That is what sets it apart from the item above, where processes are launched while the program is running.
-What follows is reasoned from the code, nothing of it is built or tried:
-  - Ports.
-The engine gives each task its ports from its options (see "Ports from the engine"), so a node with a family gets `-outf0` to `-outf<w-1>` as output ports with no code of its own.
-The names must be the same in every incarnation, because `closed_ports` and the sequence numbers of G5 in the checkpoint are keyed by port name: a relaunch that finds another set of ports should fail loudly.
-  - The barrier, `CLOSE` and the input log do not depend on how many ports there are, since they already loop over the declared lists: a fan-in node is the case of several pending ports that the tests cover, and a fan-out node already forwards the marker on every output port.
-  - Routing is part of `process_data`.
-Which output port a fan-out node picks for a packet has to be deterministic (a function of the packet, or of a counter kept in the node state), or a replay would send a message to another worker than the first time and the numbers of that channel would label different messages.
-The dispatcher of the general example does it that way (the block index modulo `w`, in `dynamic_fanout_dispatcher.py`); a choice by worker load would break the guarantees.
-  - Array processes.
-The `w` workers are `w` nodes, `(process_name, task_idx)`, which a resident program already supports (see "Array processes" in Extensions).
-Not known: how a real run would cover a `Supervisor` that relaunches one task of an array.
 - **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (the Startup sequence